gudaomao/learngit/readme.txt

 Git tracks changed.
 Git tracks again.
 This is a distributed version control system.
-Create a branch is quick.
+Create a branch is quick and simple.